sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 By default Singularity does not `see` the entire directory structure on Spider.
 This is because by default the file system overlap between the host system and the image is only partial.
 Additional directories can be made available by the user in severals ways:<br>

 (i) Create the directories within the image, see e.g. `Singularity SURFsara`_ (note that this requires sudo rights and thus needs to be done outside of Spider)

 (ii) Bind new directories at the time of execution via the ``--bind`` option.
 For binding directories it is only necessary to specify the top directory.

 Below we provide an example for binding the ``cvmfs`` directory.
 This is necessary if your Singularity image is distributed via :ref:`softdrive`.

-* Singularity command on Spider (in this example the image is placed in the Softdrive directory):
+* Singularity command on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` (in this example the image is placed in the Softdrive directory):

 .. code-block:: bash